eladrion/certpcspkr_linux/README.md

 Device Drivers from code synthesised by CertiCoq.
 However, this project is still quite experimental and the performance of the synthesised code is weaker than manually written code.
 But it supports the same functionality as the original driver.
+The main benefit is that the code synthesised by CertiCoq is correct.
+Thus, the synthesised functionality (i.e. the source code) of `pcspkr_event` will be correct.
+However, using [CompCert](https://compcert.org/) (a certified Clight compiler), it is even possible to extend the guarantee of correctness to the generation of the [assembly](https://compcert.org/man/manual001.html) code.

 The driver is not signed.
 Thus, when SecureBoot is activated, it will not be possible to load the driver.
 This is also a reason for recommending testing in a virtual machine under QEMU.